 Notes F.4 LOANS Financial assets which are created when lenders advance funds to borrowers, directly or via a broker.
 It is sometimes difficult to distinguish between a loan transaction and a deposit transaction.
 The distinguishing criteria, i.e. whether the transaction is initiated by the borrower (loan), or by the lender (deposit), is not always clear.
 The convention is therefore essentially to classify the transaction as a deposit if it is a liability of a Financial Intermediary (FI), as FI liabilities do not normally include loans from non-financial agents.
-The following are also classified as loans: intercompany current account balances and balances in locked-in employee profit-sharing schemes (including those which are liabilities of FIs) repayable margins on derivative products (except those which are liabilities of FIs) short-term repurchase agreements (repos) recorded as non-financial agents' liabilities, or long-term repos loans arising from non-monetary swaps, loans that are the counterpart of bank acceptances leasing and hire-purchase transactions loans to finance commercial loans, mortgage loans, consumer credits, revolving credits, instalment loans claims and liabilities to the IMF evidenced by loans Does not include commercial credits and advances, or assets and liabilities arising from the ownership of real-estate property by non-residents (Other equity).
+The following are also classified as loans: - intercompany current account balances and balances in locked-in employee profit-sharing schemes (including those which are liabilities of FIs) - repayable margins on derivative products (except those which are liabilities of FIs) - short-term repurchase agreements (repos) recorded as non-financial agents' liabilities, or long-term repos - loans arising from non-monetary swaps, loans that are the counterpart of bank acceptances - leasing and hire-purchase transactions - loans to finance commercial loans, mortgage loans, consumer credits, revolving credits, instalment loans - claims and liabilities arising from the medium-term balance of payments assistance facility, which is managed by the ECB - claims on or liabilities to the IMF evidenced by loans Does not include commercial credits and advances, or assets and liabilities arising from the ownership of real-estate property by non-residents (Other equity).
 F.4.S Short-term loans Loans with an initial maturity of up to one year and loans repayable on demand.
 Includes short-term loans granted by financial intermediaries except insurance corporations (some cash loans and consumer loans), and repos concluded by FIs with non-financial agents, including the State.
 Includes short-term loans between non-financial agents, including repos.
 Short-term loans between FIs are allocated to financial correspondents' accounts (F296).
 F.4.L Long-term loans Loans with an initial maturity of more than one year.
-Includes long-term loans granted by FIs except insurance corporations (housing, investment and other loans).
-Participating loans between FIs, subordinated loans between FIs, buyer credits arranged by FIs.
-Other long-term loans between non-financial agents, including employee profit sharing, partners' current accounts, intra-group loans linked to long-term direct investments, subordinated loans except those between FIs.
+Includes long-term loans granted by Fls except insurance corporations (housing, investment and other loans).
+Participating loans between Fls, subordinated loans between Fls, buyer credits arranged by Fls.
+Other long-term loans between non-financial agents, including employee profit sharing, partners' current accounts, intra-group loans linked to long-term direct investments, subordinated loans except those between Fls.
 This item also includes State loans.
-Includes loans which are liabilities of FIs, e.g. FIs' employee profit-sharing schemes.
-It also includes small-value transactions representing lending to FIs by companies.
-F.48 Interest accrued but not yet due on loans BANQUE DE FRANCE - 10 -
+Includes loans which are liabilities of Fls, e.g. Fls' employee profit-sharing schemes.
+It also includes small-value transactions representing lending to Fls by companies.
+F.48 Interest accrued but not yet due on loans